vectordotdev/vector/docs/usage/configuration/sources/file.md

 `optional` `default: 256` `type: int` `unit: bytes`

 The number of bytes read off the head of the file to generate a unique fingerprint.
 Only relevant when fingerprinting.strategy = "checksum".
+See [File Identification](#file-identification) for more info.

 #### fingerprinting.ignored_header_bytes

 `optional` `default: 0` `type: int` `unit: bytes`

 The number of bytes to skip ahead (or ignore) when generating a unique fingerprint.
 This is helpful if all files share a common header.
 Only relevant when fingerprinting.strategy = "checksum".
+See [File Identification](#file-identification) for more info.

 ### glob_minimum_cooldown

 `optional` `default: 1000` `type: int` `unit: milliseconds`

 Delay between file discovery calls.
 This controls the interval at which Vector searches for files.
+See [Auto Discovery](#auto-discovery) and [Globbing](#globbing) for more info.

 ### host_key

 `optional` `default: "host"` `type: string`

 The key name added to each event representing the current host.
+See [Context](#context) for more info.

 ### ignore_older